 This course provides an overview of classical and public-key cryptography.
 Topics include classical cryptosystems and their cryptanalysis, RSA and other public key cryptosystems, pseudo-random sequences, zero-knowledge protocols, related ethical and social concerns.

 Immersions allow students to meet and collaborate with their peers, learn from guest speakers who are industry experts, and participate in collaborative workshops.
-Immersions are held on campus Friday through Sunday of the first week of the semester starting in July 2017.
+Immersions are held on campus Friday through Sunday of the first week of the semester starting in Fall 2017.
 Students will be required to attend at least one immersion that is not offered for credit during the degree program.